iainquayle/birch/construct.md

 it would be nice though to have a way to instantiate a typed by binding positionally. that being said, it really isnt necessary.

+### arrays

+would be nice to support fixed size arrays, but it may be a little out of place in the language. ideally, the compiler will be able to descern when a fixed size array will be used, but that may not be really feasible. fixed size arrays in other langs are somewhat more of a contract that allows the programmer to know what is quicker.

 ### access

 access with be done through . operator. it may also be destructured, with {a, b} = {a: 1, b: 2}, or somthing similar, perhaps brackets being optional.

+### mutation

+in any case, since data is immutable, editing an would end up something like \[orig, x: y\]? maybe even allow for multiple sets, or for a list into a list, \[orig, ..new\]. this would make a new array from the programmer perspective, but obviously the compiler would be able to optimize this when possible.

+a similar syntax would be used for structs, {orig, x: y}.

 ## functions